-Now, in this installment, we’ll walk you through all the important factors you’ll want to consider before making a purchase.
+In this buying guide, we’ll show you how to buy a mattress online by walking you through all the important factors you’ll want to consider before making a purchase.

 This way, you might be able to purchase a mattress online for up to 75% less than a comparable retail option.

 Convenience is also another big benefit of shopping for a mattress online, since you can learn tons of useful information on each manufacturer’s website, without having to travel around to multiple stores or haggle with pushy salespeople.

 On top of this, nearly all online-only mattresses come with free shipping, delivery, and lengthy in-home trials; low (or no) cost returns, and arrive in vacuum-packed boxed that are easier to move around.

 Interested in what your fellow mattress shoppers have to say?
 Since these companies operate solely online and generally manufacture a limited line of mattresses, reading customer feedback about the exact product you’re interested in is often just a few mouse clicks away.

 Now, some of the very factors that benefit online mattress shoppers can also cause some potential drawbacks.

 For example, while a lack of retail locations can help you save money, it also means you won’t be able to try before you buy.
 In a moment, we’ll provide some details that can help you find the best option without trying one in-store, but in the mean time, keep this in mind: